Morita equivalence and Morita duality for rings with local units and subcategory of projective unitary modules: Introduction

 \subsection{Notation}

 Throughout this paper all rings are associative with local units.
 Let $R$ be a ring.
 We write all homomorphisms of left (resp., right) $R$-modules on the right (resp., left), so $fg$ (resp., $g \circ f$) means ``first $f$ then $g$".
 Moreover we write all ring homomorphisms on the right.
 We denote by $R$-Mod (resp., Mod-$R$) the category of all left (resp., right) $R$-modules.
 A left $R$-module $M$ is called {\it unitary} if $RM=M$.
 We denote by $R$Mod (resp., Mod$R$) the category of all unitary left (resp., right) $R$-modules.
 Note that the category of unitary modules over a ring with local units is a Grothendieck category \cite[Page 1]{gra}.
 Also we denote by $R$mod (resp., mod$R$) the category of all finitely generated unitary left (resp., right) $R$-modules.
 Note that if a unitary module $M$ generates by a set $X$, then we denoted it by $<X>$.
 We write $\bigoplus_A M$ and $\prod_A M$ for the direct sum of cardinal $A$ copies of an $R$-module $M$ and the direct product of cardinal $A$ copies of an $R$-module $M$, respectively.
 Let $N$ be a unitary left $R$-module.
 We denote by $E(N)$ the injective hull of $N$ in $R$Mod.
 We denote by ${\rm Proj}R$ (resp., ${\rm proj}R$) the full subcategory of $R$Mod consisting of (resp., finitely generated) unitary left $R$-modules which are projective in $R$Mod.
 Also we denote by ${\rm inj}R$ the full subcategory of $R$Mod consisting of finitely generated unitary left $R$-modules which are injective in $R$Mod.
 Moreover we denote by ${\rm proj}R^{\rm op}$ the full subcategory of Mod$R$ consisting of finitely generated unitary right $R$-modules which are projective in Mod$R$.
 Let $S$ be a ring and $P$ be an $R$-$S$-bimodule.
 We denote by ${\rm Ker}_P$ the full subcategory of $R$Mod consisting of all unitary left $R$-modules $Z$ such that $S$Hom$_R(P,Z)=0$.
 Let $Z$ be a unitary left $R$-module.
 We denoted by ${\rm st}_P(Z)$ the sum of all $R$-submodules $K$ of $Z$ with $S{\rm Hom}_R(P,K)=0$.
 Moreover we recall that the submodule ${\rm sTr}(P,Z)= \sum_{g \in S{\rm Hom}_R(P, Z)}{\rm Im}g$ of $Z$ is called {\it s-trace of $P$ {\rm in} $Z$}.
 We denote by $\mathscr{C}_P$ the full subcategory of $R$Mod, whose objects are the unitary left $R$-modules $M$ such that ${\rm st}_P(M)=0$ and ${\rm sTr}(P,M)=M$.
+We recall that $P$ is called {\it unitary $R$-$S$-bimodule} if it is unitary on both sides.
+Let $f : X \rightarrow Y$ be an $R$-module homomorphism and assume that $M$ is an $R$-submodule of $X$.
+We denote by $f\mid_M$ the restriction of $f$ to $M$.